CaioChaves/yolov5-Object-Detection-KITTI/README.md

 - **Custom data training**, hyperparameter evolution, and model exportation to any destination.

 For business inquiries and professional support requests please visit us at https://www.ultralytics.com.

-## Contact

-**Issues should be raised directly in the repository.** For business inquiries or professional support requests please visit https://www.ultralytics.com or email Glenn Jocher at glenn.jocher@ultralytics.com.